Hierarchies of Minion Tests for PCSPs through Tensors: Hierarchies of minion tests

 so we are left to show that $\tau\circ\pi_{\bj_\bw}=\pi_\bj$.
 Indeed, given any $\ba\in R^\A$,

-as required. \end{proof} As noted in Section~\ref{sec_overview}, it follows from Proposition~\ref{prop_hierarchies_minion_tests_get_stronger} that if a $\PCSP$ template is solved by some level of a minion test, then it is also solved by any higher level.
+as required. \end{proof} It follows from Proposition~\ref{prop_hierarchies_minion_tests_get_stronger} that, if some level of a minion test is sound for a template $(\A,\B)$ (equivalently, if it solves $\PCSP(\A,\B)$), then any higher level is sound for $(\A,\B)$ (equivalently, it solves $\PCSP(\A,\B)$).